Tune PI Controllers Using Field Oriented Control Autotuner

 The Field Oriented Control Autotuner block iteratively tunes the

 q-axis current control and speed control loops and computes the gains of the current and speed PI controllers.
-Use this command to locate the Field Oriented Control Autotuner block available inside the model:
+The following figure shows the Field Oriented Control Autotuner block available inside the model:

 The block processes the current and speed feedback from the plant.
 It also processes the voltage output of the